27 Feb Analyze Your Demographic Data and Maximize Revenue

-I can remember in March when parents were so nervous to go to the doctor’s office for a wellness visit for their kids.
-While we’ve started to see more people going back to the doctor’s office, making sure those kiddos get their shots up to date is important.
-It’s also vital to having a healthier population and increasing your revenue.
+While we’ve started to see more people going back to the doctor’s office, we need to ensure that patients who have health needs requiring follow-up, and patients who are due or behind on their Well Visits, are receiving the care they need is important.
+This is also vital to having a healthier population and increasing your revenue.
 And, that’s where something like “DAR” comes in.

 Using a Tool for Patient Recall